grnet/archiving/README.md

 ## Archiving Installation

 `Archiving` was developed to be deployed using standard debian jessie (stable) packages and practices.
-It does not It does not require bundler for production, but is should be pretty straightforward to set it up using bundler on other platforms.
+It does not require bundler for production, but is should be pretty straightforward to set it up using bundler on other platforms.

 ## Setup Bacula

 You need a running Baclua director for `Archiving` to be functional.

-at the end of `bacula-dir.conf` file there must be:
+At the end of `bacula-dir.conf` file there must be:

 ```
 @|"sh -c 'for f in /etc/bacula/admindefs/pools/*.conf ; do echo @${f} ; done'"